thruston/python-tabulate/README.md

     West    Q3        1990
     West    Q4        2600

-With this input, "pivot wide" gives you this
+With this input, `pivot wide` gives you this

     Region    Q1    Q2    Q3    Q4
     ------------------------------